MazenA14/unilink/README.md

 - Clear Course grades cache on pull to refresh
 - Add all days on the schedule screen
 - Make the schedule open on the mobile's current day
+- Remove the effect that occurs on pressing on the tabs at the bottom
+- See schedule Caching